AanthonyRusso/CSCI4550Project3/README.md

 After this, run the shell script "pantheonSetup.sh".
 This will setup and create the necessary files for for emulating both good and bad networks.

 ## Running the tests
 Then, run the shell script "schemesTesting.sh".
-This will run 3 schemes, cubic, vegas, and bbr, in both good and bad network conditions, and put the results in a folder (<scheme>Results for a good environment, <scheme>ResultsBad for a bad environment.
+This will run 3 schemes, cubic, vegas, and bbr, in both good and bad network conditions, and put the results in a folder (fullResults for a good environment, fullResultsBad for a bad environment.

 ### For analysis, make sure to also install latex
 Then, optionally, run the shell script "analyze.sh" to analyze the results and create a pdf report along with graphs